Legendary Iwasa Matabei and his three epic scrolls of tales

 A seventeenth-century artist, Iwasa Matabei (1578–1650, aka Katsumochi), enjoyed a successful career as a painter, famous for his characteristic drawing of people with roundish, elongated heads and the unique combination of Japanese and Chinese painting styles.
 Dubbed “Ukiyo-Matabei,” he was regarded as the father of the ukiyoe culture that flourished later.
 However, he was also an elusive figure despite his popularity.

-Themes for his paintings were wide, from Chinese and Japanese literary classics to contemporary genre paintings.
-In particular, his works of scrolls illustrating “jōruri” puppet plays with scripts.
-This exhibition offers an opportunity to view three of the most renowned jōruri illustrated scrolls: the tales of Yoamanaka Tokiwa, of Princess Jōruri, and of Horie.
+Themes for his paintings were wide, from Chinese and Japanese literary classics to contemporary genre paintings, and in particular, his works of scrolls illustrating “jōruri” puppet plays with scripts.
+This exhibition offers an opportunity to view three of the most renowned scrolls with illustrated jōruri plays: the tales of Yamanaka Tokiwa, of Princess Jōruri, and of Horie.
 These three works represent Matabei’s heart and soul, forming a body of his masterpieces and invaluable resources to learn about his artistic achievements.

 The Tale of Yamanaka Tokiwa tells a story of a young man and his revenge for his mother, who was murdered by a gang of thieves.
 The liveliness and intensity of the details, it is believed, suggests that Matabei was most deeply involved in the creation of this illustrated work.

 The Tale of Princess Jōruri features the same young man and is about his romantic liaison with a daughter of a local influential family.
 The illustration is particularly lavish with gold, silver, and other expensive color paints.